blprickett/Feature-Attention/README.md

 ### Input Files

-Examples of each of these input files are included in this repo.
+Examples of each type of input file are included in this repo.
+To run the script all of these must be in the same directory as "PFA_Learner.py" and follow the naming conventions laid out below.

 #### Feature File